rumbonium/CUDA-Filterbank/README.md

 We are using Ubuntu 16.04 LTS and a Nvidia GeForce GTX 1080 Ti GPU.

 # Radio hardware information
 We are using a generic scanner antenna (25-1300 MHz) connected to a custom bandpass filter (KR Electronics) passing the 20 MHz wide FM band (88-108 MHz).
 The BPF output is connected to a USRP B205mini-i, which is connected to the PC via USB3.0.
 The programs below shift the center of the FM band to zero frequency (zero-IF receiver) and the stations are separated using a filterbank implemented on the GPU.
+An FM station is demodulated and sample rate converted to 40 kSamples/second.
+The audio signal is piped to Sox for listening.

 # Software, drivers, libraries
 These programs require the following software: